|

 Committee, the Risk ManagementCommittee,theCorporateSocialResponsibility Committee, and

-in line with the requirements of the Act and the Listing Regulations.
+line with the requirements of the Act and the Listing Regulations.
 The details of the

 charter / policies / codes as adopted by the Board are provided in Annexure 7 to